Village Fairness Norms and Land Rental Markets

 Date Written: August 23, 2021

 This paper documents the role of village fairness norms in land markets.
-We establish a strong and robust relationship between experimentally elicited village-level fairness norms and land rental markets across 250 villages in Malawi.
+We establish a strong and robust relationship between experimentally elicited village-level fairness norms and land rental rates across 250 villages in Malawi.
 Stronger fairness norms correlate with a tighter range in rental rates.
-Fairness norms for tenants predominate and land-rental price ranges tend to be constrained through a price ceiling.
-Strong norms correlate with reduced market participation of landlords, and rented-in fields are of lower agronomic quality than owner-cultivated fields.
+Fairness norms for tenants predominate with land-rental price ranges mostly constrained through price ceilings.
+We find that rented-in fields are of lower agronomic quality than owner-cultivated fields.
 Using nationally-representative secondary data we show that land rental rate adjustments to weather shocks are confined to villages where evidence suggests fairness norms are weak.

 Keywords: fairness norms, land rental, land markets, Sub-Saharan Africa, Malawi